 Inequality Part 3

 This is a direct continuation of my past two posts on wealth inequality (in America).
-I was talking about why we should be skeptical of the data out there on wealth inequality, mainly due to the omission of data or the lack of detail when it is presented.
+I discussed why it’s important to be skeptical of the data out there on wealth inequality, mainly due to the omission of data or the lack of detail when it’s presented.

 Let’s jump right back into it.